 Cairns Budget Backpacking Tips

-There are plenty of ways to save cash while traveling in Cairns!
-With the proper spending habits, Cairns can be cheap; just follow the tips in this travel guide for Cairns!
+There are plenty of ways to save cash while traveling!
+With the proper spending habits, Cairns can be cheap; just follow the tips in this travel guide!

 Below is a list of tips for backpacking in Cairns on a budget.
 Follow these words of advice and you’ll find that your dollar goes much further.